bellmit/attic/articles/modifications.rst

 When a member submits a proposal, they also initiate the decision to adopt the proposal.
 For this decision, the voting method is Adoption.

-When a decision about whether to adopt a proposal is resolved, if the outcome is MAJORITY or SUPERMAJORITY, then the proposal in question is adopted.
+When a decision about whether to adopt a proposal is resolved, if the outcome is an adopted outcome, then the proposal in question is adopted.
 It takes effect immediately.

 The terms of an adopted proposal are applied in the order written, as follows:

-* If a term would amend the Charter, and if the outcome is SUPERMAJORITY, then it is applied;
+1. If a term would amend the Charter, and if the outcome is SUPERMAJORITY, then it is applied;

-* If a term would amend the Charter, and if the outcome is MAJORITY, then it is applied only to the parts of this Charter that are not protected;
+2. If a term would amend the Charter, then it is applied only to the parts of this Charter that are not protected;

-* If a term includes a special instruction to an officer, and if the outcome is SUPERMAJORITY or MAJORITY, the officer must follow the instruction; and
+3. If a term appoints or removes an officer, and if the outcome is SUPERMAJORITY, then it is applied to the office; and

-* If a term appoints or removes an officer, and if the outcome is SUPERMAJORITY, then it is applied to the office.
+4. If a term includes a special instruction to an officer, the officer must follow the instruction.